The Best $1000 eSports Mini-ITX Gaming PC Build – June 2024

 This Month’s Build, Powered Exclusively by AMD!

-For March 2024, the $1,000 Mini-ITX Gaming PC Build starts with AMD’s value-packed Ryzen 5 5600, a six-core, 12-thread CPU that offers tremendous gaming performance per dollar, especially now after a recent price drop.
+For June 2024, the $1,000 Mini-ITX Gaming PC Build starts with AMD’s value-packed Ryzen 5 5600, a six-core, 12-thread CPU that offers tremendous gaming performance per dollar, especially now after a recent price drop.
 We’re recommending you pair it with AMD’s Radeon RX 6750 XT 12GB GPU, which matches Nvidia’s competing RTX 4060 Ti 8GB for far less money, and also offers 50% more VRAM, which is critical for the newest games.
-This GPU is selling out fast, so we’re afraid we’ll actually have to downgrade this build at the same pricepoint soon!

 In terms of storage, this build goes with a fast 1TB PCIe solid-state drive, along with 16GB of DDR4-3200 RAM.
 Once you have all your new gear in hand, you’ll be powering it up with a 500W Gold-rated power supply and installing it in the easily portable SilverStone SG13 chassis, which clocks in at just 11.5 liters (that’s small!).
 Learn more about building a system in the SG13 from our hands-on how-to guide!